awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Make a Serverless GraphQL API using Lambda and DynamoDB](https://serverless.com/blog/make-serverless-graphql-api-using-lambda-dynamodb/) - Tutorial on how to build a GraphQL API with AWS Lambda, DynamoDB and the Serverless Framework.
 - [Creating a Serverless GraphQL gateway on top of a 3rd party REST API](https://serverless.com/blog/3rd-party-rest-api-to-graphql-serverless/) - How to create a Serverless GraphQL gateway on top of a 3rd party REST API.
 - [Nuclio - An open source serverless platform](https://jaxenter.com/nuclio-serverless-open-source-138302.html) - Post about the Nuclio project and its impact on the serverless infrastructure management burden.
+- [Towards a serverless event-sourced Nordstrom](https://serverless.com/blog/rob-gruhl-serverless-event-sourced-nordstrom-emit-2017/) - How Nordstrom uses serverless computing (and the Serverless Framework) to create an event-sourced architecture.
+- [How Droplr scales to millions](https://serverless.com/blog/how-droplr-scales-to-millions-serverless-framework/) - How Droplr scales to millions with the Serverless Framework.
+- [Toward a functional programming analogy for microservices](https://serverless.com/blog/bobby-calderwood-functional-programming-microservices-emit-2017/) - How functional programming and thinking can help in a serverless microservice world.
+- [Microsoft launches Brigade -  An event-driven scripting tool for Kubernetes](https://thenewstack.io/microsoft-launches-brigade-event-driven-scripting-tool-kubernetes/) - Post about the recent [Brigade](http://brigade.sh) release by Microsoft.
+- [Introducing the Graphcool Framework](https://blog.graph.cool/introducing-the-graphcool-framework-d9edab2a7816) - Announcement blog post about the [Graphcool Framework ★2314](https://github.com/graphcool/framework).
+- [Unikernels and event-driven serverless platforms](https://serverless.com/blog/madhuri-yechuri-unikernels-event-driven-serverless-emit-2017/) - How unikernels can provide value in a serverless environment.
+- [Introducing Jazz - T-Mobile's serverless development platform](https://medium.com/@dev.satishm/introducing-jazz-t-mobiles-serverless-development-platform-da4c27aaf855) - Announcement blog post about T-Mobile's serverless development platform called [Jazz ★24](https://github.com/tmobile/jazz).
+- [AWS Lambda and Kinesis streams at busuu](https://tech.busuu.com/going-serverless-aws-lambda-and-kinesis-streams-at-busuu-1434afe62041) - How busuu started the transition to a serverless architecture.

 ## Screencasts